Zaubeerer/zaubeerer.github.io/templates/how_sth_works.md

 title:
 date: 2nd April 2020
 author: Robin Beer
-summary: Short decription of the content
+summary: Short description of the content
 tags: how sth works,

 "Do you wonder how Foo works?